scipy/scipy/doc/source/tutorial/spatial.rst

 Voronoi diagrams
 ----------------

-Voronoi diagram is a subdivision of the space into the nearest neighborhoods of a given set of points.
+A Voronoi diagram is a subdivision of the space into the nearest neighborhoods of a given set of points.

 There are two ways to approach this object using `scipy.spatial`.